sekka1/managedkube.com/_posts/2019-02-13-trace-ingress.md

 keywords: kubernetes trace ingress service port not matching pod port k8sbot
 ---

+---
+layout: post
+title: Kubernetes Troubleshooting Walkthrough - Tracing through an ingress
+categories: kubernetes trace ingress service port not matching pod port k8sbot
+keywords: kubernetes trace ingress service port not matching pod port k8sbot
+---

+* TOC
+{:toc}

+## Introduction: troubleshooting a Kubernetes ingress

+I am writing a series of blog posts about Kubernetes.
+One of the reasons why Kubernetes is so complex is because troubleshooting what went wrong requires many levels of information gathering.
+It's like trying to untangle a tangled ball of strings.
+In this post, I am going to walk you through troubleshooting a Kubernetes ingress.

 When you are not able to reach your website or your API endpoint through a Kubernetes ingress, there can be various reasons on why that is the case.
 An ingress resource depends on a Kubernetes `service` and a `service` depends on pod(s) where it can send the traffic to.
 If any of these items are misconfigured or not in a ready state, you can potentially not reach your website or API endpoint.

 For most people, they will be running the Kubernetes in a cloud (AWS, GCP, Azure, etc).